arturictus/erlash/README.md

 ### Formatters
 Erlash is fully customizable.
-You can add formatters for your objects or override the default ones.
+You can add formatters for your objects or override the defaults.

 __Create your formatter:__

-Create a class that inherits from `Erlash::TemplateFormatter` and add a `format` method to it.
+Create a class that inherits from `Erlash::TemplateFormatter` and implement the method `format`.

 ```ruby
 class MyUserFormatter < Erlash::TemplateFormatter